 Now, if you have limited resources this is the way to go, however if you want to present a professional image I suggest you have your site professionally designed.

-In case you’re wondering, I designed this site myself because it’s my personal blog.
-Plus, I wanted to play around and truly understand how to use Thesis.
+In case you’re wondering, this site was designed by Charlie Pabst at Char Fish Designs.
 My healthcare marketing site however, also running on WordPress and Thesis, was professional designed by Rachael Butts.

 A Vital Organ In Your Online Operation – An Autoresponder

 If you’re going to run an online business, you are going to need an autoresponder.
 An autoresponder will enable you to engage in email marketing, broadcast blog posts to your subscribers, develop courses that you can deliver via e-mail, and much more.

 There are quite a few mainstream autoresponder services available, but my provider of choice is Aweber.
 I like Aweber because it’s fairly simple to use.
 Plus, creating good-looking submission forms is a breeze, and they have an excellent reputation with ISPs so your e-mails actually get delivered.